Skip to content

 What’s staying the same

-Regular employee contributions – up to the 2025 IRS limit of $23,500 – can still be made on either a pre-tax or Roth basis.
+Regular employee contributions—up to the IRS limit—can still be made on as pre-tax and/or Roth contributions.

 You’ll need to make catch-up contributions as Roth if you: